 My career has involved working with older children for many years.
 I have mentored, counselled and provided advocacy for children.
 However, my favourite role was as a Tutor, teaching Childcare studies to a group of young ladies in an alternative education centre in Bolton.

 These ladies regularly drove me round the bend, they challenged me, and I challenged them, and I relentlessly batted away their criticisms.
 However, I threw their negativity away, in the same way I threw their cigarettes away, and I instilled in them a self-belief that if they put their mind to it, they could achieve it, and we would work it out together.

 The outcomes for my ladies?
 We now have one young lady from three generations of families where the Mumdidn’tt work; she is now a Nursery manager.
-She’s 23 and has her own home with a mortgage; a further two ladies went on to college and studied childcare, and the final young woman?
+She’s 23 and has her own home with a mortgage; a further two ladies went to college and studied Childcare and the final young woman?
 This young woman went on to University; she is becoming the one thing she hated as a child in care; she wants to be a Social worker.

 And, the difference these young ladies brought to me?

 And the difference for me?
 I met these amazing ladies who gave me the chance to be a part of their lives for a year; it gave me the confidence I needed to say, ‘don’t believe the myths” My ethos is to see the opportunity in someone, give them a chance and stick with them.
 In truth, if we believe in them, then ultimately, we will all achieve actualisation.